£100k Childcare Cliff Edge: How to Keep Your Free Hours

 The £100,000 Cliff Edge: How to Avoid It

 The single biggest trap in UK childcare benefits is the £100,000 income limit.
-It applies to both Tax-Free Childcare and extended free childcare hours.
+It applies to both Tax-Free Childcare and the 30 hours for working parents.
 Cross it, and you lose both instantly.

 What "£100,000" Means